Does this sound like you?

 Now, in your 20s and 30s, you are ready to take the next step to end this cycle of negativity.
 In therapy, we’ll take a thoughtful look at how these internalized beliefs were formed and the ways they continue to impact your daily life—from your relationships to your career.
 Together, we’ll build a more compassionate, grounded relationship with yourself.

-You don’t need to be perfect to be worthy.
+Remember, you don’t need to be perfect to be worthy.